Politics and government of Buffalo, New York: Local government

-Buffalo has a Strong mayor–council government.
+Buffalo has a strong mayor–council government.
 As the chief executive of city government, the mayor oversees the heads of the city's departments, participates in ceremonies, boards and commissions, and serves as the liaison between the city and local cultural institutions.
 Some agencies, including those for utilities, urban renewal and public housing are state-and-federally funded public benefit-corporations, semi-independent from city government.
 With its nine districts, the Buffalo Common Council enacts laws, levies taxes, and approves mayoral appointees and the city budget.
-Darius Pridgen, a pastor, has served as Common Council President since 2014.
-Generally reflecting the politics of the city's electorate, all nine councilmen are members of the Democratic Party.
+Joel P. Feroleto is the sitting council president.
+Generally reflecting the politics of the city's electorate, all nine council members are members of the Democratic Party.
 Buffalo also serves as the seat of Erie County and is within five of the county's eleven legislative districts.

 U.S. President Grover Cleveland's short stint as mayor in 1881 grew his stature statewide for opposing local political machines.
-This would culminate with his party nomination and election as governor in 1883.
+This culminated with his party nomination and election as governor in 1883.
 During the late 1970s, Jimmy Griffin presided over the decline of the city's economy and population while also developing the plans that would later evolve into the city's medical campus, theater district and revitalized waterfront.
 After Griffin, Anthony Masiello was elected in the early 1990s and faced layoffs, budget cuts, and the state-operated Buffalo Fiscal Stability Authority, formed to prevent a potential bankruptcy in the early 2000s.
-Byron Brown, the city's first African American mayor, a Democrat and the longest-serving mayor, has held the office since 2006 and has helped to end the city's long period of declines and hardship, the result showed when Buffalo had its first population gain in 70 years.
+Byron Brown was the city's first African-American and longest-serving mayor, held the office between 2006 and 2024; during his mayoralty, Buffalo had its first population gain in 70 years.
 No Republican has served as mayor since Chester A. Kowal in 1965.

 At the state level, Buffalo is within the Eighth Judicial District.
 Court cases handled at the city level include misdemeanors, violations, housing matters, and claims under $15,000; more severe cases are handled at the county level.
 Portions of Buffalo are represented by members of the New York State Assembly and New York State Senate.
-At the federal level, the city comprises the majority of and has been represented by Democrat Brian Higgins since 2005.
+At the federal level, the city comprises the majority of and has been represented by Democrat Tim Kennedy since 2024.

 Federal offices in the city include the Buffalo District of the United States Army Corps of Engineers' Great Lakes and Ohio River Division, the Federal Bureau of Investigation, and the United States District Court for the Western District of New York.

 In 2020, the city spent $519 million as it handled the effects of the COVID-19 pandemic.
 The 2021–22 city budget has been proposed at $534.5 million, a 2.3% increase over 2020, supplemented by about $50 million in federal stimulus money.
 The proposal includes a slight raise for the commercial tax, with a slight decrease in the residential tax to compensate for the pandemic.